-The Annual Business Meeting will take place in the month of September or October, as agreed.
-The meeting will have the authority to consider general business submitted to the Board.
-It may provide decisions on such items but the Annual Business Meeting does not have the authority to alter the Laws of the Game.
+The Annual Business Meeting shall take place in the month of September or October, as agreed.
+The meeting shall have the authority to consider general business submitted to the Board.
+It may provide decisions on such items but the Annual Business Meeting shall not have the authority to alter the Laws of the Game.